In Atlanta, photographers earn money in three ways:

 More hours and busier shifts are based on business needs, location availability, performance, and reliability, but clear communication helps your manager understand your goals and availability.

-For photographers who continue to stand out over time, there may also be opportunities for leadership growth toward Assistant Regional Manager / Regional Manager or other operations roles π These positions involve more responsibility for scheduling, team support, performance improvement, communication, location coverage, and helping maintain strong day-to-day operations.
-Photographers who consistently perform well, help others improve, communicate professionally, and show strong ownership of their work are often the ones best positioned to grow into these leadership opportunities π
+Photographers who continue to stand out over time may be considered for leadership or operations roles.
+These positions involve more responsibility for scheduling, team support, performance improvement, communication, location coverage, training support, and helping maintain strong day-to-day operations.

 Photographers who usually grow fastest are the ones who:

-follow company standards
+Follow company standards

-stay coachable and keep improving
+Stay coachable and keep improving

 Working in a larger multi-state company can also create opportunities to gain experience in different markets, learn from different teams, and be considered for broader responsibilities over time.